 All higher degree by research students and their supervisors become members of the School of Graduate Research.
-Members are entitled to a range of programs to support their support their successful completion, including an orientation program, annual Research Conference, HREC training, Thesis Boot Camp, and Research Methodologies.
+Members are entitled to a range of programs to support their successful completion, including an orientation program, annual Research Conference, HREC training, Thesis Boot Camp, and Research Methodologies.

 Research students have access to extensive library resources and to supervision by some of Australia’s best theologians.

 The University of Divinity offers four higher degrees by research:

 - Master of Philosophy (MPhil)

 Applications for HDRs are considered twice per year.
 The following closing dates apply; complete applications are to be submitted to the Research Office.

 - 15 November for admission into Semester 1

 - 15 April for admission into Semester 2

 - 15 April for admission into Semester 1 the following year